 The Basics of Homemade Chicken Stock

-Making your own homemade chicken stock is easy to do and the results are guaranteed to be more flavorful than store-bought.
+Homemade chicken stock is easy to prepare and the results are guaranteed to be more flavorful and better for than store-bought.

 There are two basic types of stock, white and brown.
 White stock is made by simmering the chicken with some aromatic vegetables and herbs in water.